bwhitman/onsen/docs/index.md

 ## Assmembly Instructions

 It takes 6 steps to put together the Onsen Tamago Pro (OTP.)
-It should take you 30 minutes or so.
 No tools are needed!
 Let's first make sure you have everything laid out:

  * **MCU**, the microcontroller, labeled "Pro Micro."
 It is the brains of the operation: it tells the display what to say, monitors the temperature and controls the rice cooker.
  * **CLOCK**, the thing with the little battery in it.
 It says RTC on it.
 It maintains the time, even when OTP is off.